 To get a library card you must first register.
-The first time you check out after you register, you are limited to two items.
+The first day you check out after you register, you are limited to five items.

 If you register upon entering the library, we can have your card ready for you by the time you have selected your books.

 You must be a resident of North Carolina, 16 years of age, and present a valid North Carolina driver's license or other positive (picture) identification showing your current address.
 You must sign a statement that you will be responsible for returning materials on time and in good condition.
 If you are between the ages of five and fifteen, a parent or legal guardian must co-sign for your card.

 The first card is issued free.
 If you lose your card, you are responsible for contacting the library immediately.
 Replacement cards are $1.00 for first card issued.
 Other cards after replacement card is issued cost $5.00.
 You must present your library card to check out materials.
 Library materials can be renewed, as long as they are not overdue, by telephone with your library card in hand or online by accessing "My Account" through the online catalog.
 If you need help please call (336) 318-6800 for assistance.

 Your library card is similar to a credit card and should be treated as such.
 It can be used at any of the seven public libraries in Randolph County.

 All seven libraries are connected by computer.
 Anyone registered at one library is automatically registered at all seven.
 Patrons must return any overdue materials and pay any outstanding fines before being allowed to check out more materials at any of the seven libraries.